 We were incorporated in Michigan in 1985.
 We plan to reincorporate in Delaware in connection with this offering.
 Our principal executive offices are located at 1820 E. Big Beaver Road, Troy, Michigan 48083.
+On April 3, 2017, we completed a recapitalization of our capital stock by filing a certificate of amendment to our articles of incorporation with the State of Michigan pursuant to which: (i) each share of our Class A voting common stock, or our old Class A shares, automatically converted into one share of new Class B voting common stock entitled to ten votes per share; and (ii) each share of our Class B non-voting common stock, or our old Class B shares, automatically converted into one share of new Class A voting common stock entitled to one vote per share, in each case, without any further action on the part of the holders thereof.
+We refer to this transaction as our "Recapitalization."
 Our website address is www.altair.com.
 Information contained on our website is not incorporated by reference into this prospectus, and you should not consider any information contained on, or that can be accessed through, our website as part of this prospectus or in deciding whether to purchase shares of our Class A common stock.

 Unless the context otherwise requires, the terms "Altair," "the Company," "we," "us" and "our" in this prospectus refers to Altair Engineering Inc. and its subsidiaries.
-The Altair design logo and the marks "OptiStruct," "RADIOSS," "AcuSolve," "FEKO," "Flux," "WinProp," "Multiscale Designer," "HyperStudy," "HyperMesh," "HyperView," "SimLab," "HyperCrash," "HyperGraph," "Inspire," "solidThinking Evolve," "Thea Render," "Click2Cast," "Click2Extrude," "Click2Form," "Envision," "solidThinking Compose," "solidThinking Activate," "solidThinking Embed," "Altair PBS Works," "Altair PBS Professional," "Altair PBS Cloud," "MotionView," "MotionSolve," "Altair PBS Access" and our other registered or common law trade names, trademarks or service marks appearing in this prospectus are our property.
+The Altair design logo and the marks "OptiStruct," "RADIOSS," "AcuSolve," "FEKO," "Flux," "WinProp," "Multiscale Designer," "HyperStudy," "HyperMesh," "HyperView," "SimLab," "HyperCrash," "HyperGraph," "Inspire," "solidThinking Evolve," "Thea Render," "Click2Cast," "Click2Extrude," "Click2Form," "Carriots," "solidThinking Compose," "solidThinking Activate," "solidThinking Embed," "Altair PBS Works," "Altair PBS Professional," "Altair PBS Cloud," "MotionView," "MotionSolve," "Altair PBS Access" and our other registered or common law trade names, trademarks or service marks appearing in this prospectus are our property.
 This prospectus contains additional trade names, trademarks and service marks of other companies that are the property of their respective owners.
 We do not intend our use or display of other companies' trade names, trademarks or service marks to imply a relationship with, or endorsement or sponsorship of us by these other companies.